Nabeel-098/Python_AI-Projects/README.md

 For Project 1, make sure to have creditcard.csv in the same directory.

 All Gradio apps are for demonstration; data is for educational use.

+Credits
+Made with ❤️ using Python, Scikit-learn, XGBoost, and Gradio.

+Feel free to fork, modify, and experiment!